-In today’s world, we pump the hand soaps, disinfectants, detergents, window cleaners, surface sprays, mouthwashes, toothpastes, etc. like there’s no tomorrow!
+In our modern society, we pump the hand soaps, disinfectants, detergents, window cleaners, surface sprays, mouthwashes, toothpastes (and the list goes on) like there’s no tomorrow!
 But what do all these things have in common?
-They tend to contain antibacterial chemicals.
+They often contain antibacterial chemicals.

 When researchers discovered the unique properties of antibiotics, pharmaceutical companies began intensely farming bacteria.
-The process involves using huge tanks (with a capacity of up to 100,000 litres) to farm bacteria in numbers that are just too many to comprehend.
-They then produce antibiotics, which are purified and pressed into tablets.
+The process involves using huge tanks (with a capacity of up to 100,000 litres) to farm bacteria in numbers that our minds just can’t comprehend.
+From here antibiotics are produced, which are purified and pressed into tablets.

-The truth is that these antibiotics are becoming less and less effective at fighting against harmful bacteria in the body as time goes on.
-A huge reason for this is antibiotic resistance.
+Unfortunately, these antibiotics are becoming less and less effective at fighting harmful bacteria in the body.
+One of the main reasons; antibiotic resistance.

 Causes of Antibiotic Resistance

 Over-prescribing antibiotics, combined with skipping doses, sharing antibiotics, not taking medicines at regular intervals as indicated, “saving some for later“, and ingesting small doses through our food and water supply, are all leading to antibiotic resistance.

 According to Dr. Axe, bacteria are able to become resistant to antibiotics by;

 – Developing the ability to neutralise the antibiotic